sebnitu/vrembem/docs/_components/card.md

 ---
 layout: page
 title: Card
-description: "The cards component provide a flexible and extensible content container with multiple variants and options."
+description: "The cards component provides a flexible and extensive content container with multiple variants and options."
 ---

 ## `.card`